Polygence blog / Education and College Admissions

 For many high school seniors, the college application process can be overwhelming.
 I remember how anxious I felt during my senior year of high school, wanting to craft the perfect application so that I could get into my dream school.
 But one aspect that I overlooked, and often gets overlooked by high schoolers, is the alumni interview.
 These interviews are conducted by graduates of the college you're applying to and provide an opportunity for you to showcase your personality and accomplishments beyond your application.
 In this blog post, we'll explore what you can expect from a college alumni interview, tips for preparing, and specific alumni interview experiences from different schools.

 Polygence pairs you with an expert mentor in your area of passion.
 Together, you work to create a high quality research project that is uniquely your own.
-We also offer options to explore multiple topics, or to showcase your final product!

-Why Alumni Interviews Matter
+Why Do Alumni Interviews Matter?

 It would be intuitive to think that a college interview should be with the admissions committee, the actual people reading your application, instead of alumni.
 The reality is that the admissions committee does not have the time to interview every single applicant, but they can leverage their alumni around the country to help out.